NVIDIA/NeMo-Framework-Launcher/README.md

 - Install Docker
 - Build the image with EFA drivers and NCCL plugin from `csp_tools/aws/Dockerfile`
-- Run this command on the Docker image to create an Enroot image:
+- Run the following command on the Docker image to create an Enroot image:

 ```
     enroot import --output nemo_megatron_training.sqsh dockerd://<image name>:<tag>